On Lie-holomorphs of Leibniz algebras: Preliminaries

 \begin{remark} In the literature on Leibniz algebras, there coexist two different notions of biderivation.
 Following J.-L.~Loday, biderivations are defined as pairs consisting of a derivation and an antiderivation satisfying a compatibility condition, while more recent works treat biderivations as bilinear maps satisfying Leibniz-type identities in each argument.

 These definitions are not equivalent, and the objects they produce differ substantially.
-In this paper, we adopt the latter perspective, and throughout we refer to biderivations the sense of J.-L.~Loday. \end{remark}
+In this paper, we adopt the former perspective, and throughout we refer to biderivations in the sense of J.-L.~Loday. \end{remark}